lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ***Note:*** If you want to send and receive mail via a terminal, Mutt(-patched) is a must.

-- $ apt-get install mutt
+- $ apt-get install mutt # the mail user agent.

-* The Mail User Agent.

-- $ apt-get install mutt-patched # adds below patches
+- $ apt-get install mutt-patched # adds sidebar, nntp support, multiple-fcc patches

-* sidebar: list mailboxes (with new mail) in a separate column on screen
-* nntp: NNTP support for mutt
-* multiple-fcc: handle FCC with multiple, comma separated entries

 For a copy of my .muttrc file, see the [BunsenLabs-Setup](https://github.com/lgeurts/BunsenLabs-Setup) repo.
 For everything else, [Mutt Wiki](https://dev.mutt.org/trac/wiki/MuttGuide).